 - Royal Lahaina Luau (Lahaina)

 Maui’s longest running luau, the Royal Lahaina Luau is located right on Ka’anapali Beach at the Royal Lahaina Resort.
 Unlike other luaus, all seating is reserved, so you don’t need to worry about lining up an hour before the event to secure seating.
 This luau is the least expensive of the “big” shows and gives you the most bang for the buck.
 It doesn’t have the best food or show, but it’s very satisfying.
 For families on a budget, this is our top choice.
-(Royal Lahaina Luau)
+(Myths of Maui Luau)

 - Drums of the Pacific Luau (Lahaina) Located in the Hyatt Regency Maui Resort and Spa on Ka’anapali Beach, the Drums of the Pacific Luau has many things going for it.
 The food for a large luau is good.
 Considering it’s a large buffet, they also keep things quite orderly.
 You never feel rushed or like they’re going to run out of food.
 The show is fun, taking you on a “tour” of the Pacific islands, with stops in Fiji, Samoa, New Zealand, Tahiti, Tonga and of course, Hawaii.
 It finishes with a lively fire-knife dance.
 The one downside to this luau is that it doesn’t take place on the beach, instead it’s indoors in a large hall.
 (Drums of the Pacific Luau)